It's time to focus on sustainable leather sourcing and one of the most complex supply chains in the apparel and footwear industries.

 The farming of cattle for meat and leather production is responsible for 80% of Amazon deforestation.
 Soy production is closely linked to the leather industry and is another major cause of deforestation.
 Approximately 80% of soy is used as feed for cattle and other livestock.
 Leather production is also water intensive, taking 17,128 litres of water to create one tote bag.

 In addition, industrial tanning processes, which convert raw hides into durable leather, involve heavy use of toxic chemicals like chromium.
+Chrome tanning remains the dominant method used by around 85% of global tanneries.
 These processes produce large amounts of hazardous waste, leading to soil and water contamination.

 However, even with these damning statistics, leather has the potential to move closer towards being a net-zero material and even offer a net-positive contribution if sustainable practices become the new norm.